klausler/fortran-wringer-tests/README.md

 * If `a` and `b` are allocatable arrays, and `a` is not allocated or has a distinct shape from `b`, then `a = b` (re)allocates `a` with the same shape and lower bounds as `b`.
-  At least it should do so, but many compilers give 'a' lower bounds of 1.
+  At least it should do so, but many compilers give `a` lower bounds of 1.

 ### Finalization